strimzi/strimzi-ui/docs/Contribution.md

 ## Component Conventions

-We have defined four main types of components that make up the UI: Elements, Groups, Panels, and Bootstrap.
+We have defined four main types of components that make up the UI: Elements, Groups, Panels, Pages, and Bootstrap.
 These defnitions allow us to clearly split up complexity and allow for maximum modularity of the UI.
 For full information about why we use this structure [view our architecture documentation](./Architecture.md#element-group-panel-bootstrap-component-pattern)

 ## CSS should be written using the block-element-modifier (BEM) naming convention